 1. The 'End User' or Department should contact the FM Office or click the link below for a copy of the Tent Event Application.

 Dig Safe Permit (pdf format)

 2. The 'End User' should fill this form out completely and return it to the FM office AT LEAST TWO WEEKS PRIOR TO THE EVENT.

 3. This process should initiate the Dig Safe process, resulting Dig Safe Number, and the appropriate marking of the tent site in anticipation of the installation of the tent.

 4. Any approvals received in writing, such as the Dig Safe approval, should be kept with the 'End User' and should be readily available for the duration of the event.

 Dig Safe Rules

-- The approved application must be available from the sponsoring Person/Dept until the tent is removed.
+The approved application must be available from the sponsoring Person/Department until the tent is removed.